-Still life photographs can be deceivingly complex.
+Still life photographs can be quite complex.
 Get familiar with zooming in and out of your image (ctrl, +/- or cmd, +/-) to check the black, white, and grey tones.
-Make sure they work together harmoniously.
+Make sure they work together in harmony.

 For a more subtle approach that portrays a flower’s fragility, try softer greys and less contrast.

 There’s no ‘right’ or ‘wrong’ with this method, and it can be quite a subjective approach.
 Try different versions and review them with fresh eyes the next day.

 If in doubt, less is always more!

 Photographing still life in black and white provides great creative opportunities.
 I’m always surprised at the beauty of a still life scene when the color is removed.

 Keep it simple; start with objects you’re familiar with.
 Experiment with whatever light and equipment you have on-hand.

 Push the boundaries with your black and white still life photography, and don’t be afraid to get a bit arty!

 Next, why not check out this great article on black and white landscape photography!